Naturhistoriska/NRM-DNA-lab/README.md

 - Text 1
 - Text 2

+#### 6.2.

 After the cleaning, we can create links to the cleaned data (instead of copying) each time we need to re-use them for a task.
-At this stage (if we have made md5sum-verified backups), we can also delete the raw data.
+At this stage (*if* we have made md5sum-verified backups), we can also delete the raw data.

 Create (symbolic/soft) links from the folder in `$DIR` to the current working directory:

+        $ mkdir -p /path/to/folder/where/links/are/to/be/created
+        $ cd /path/to/folder/where/links/are/to/be/created
-        $ find "$DIR" -type f -name '*.fastq.gz' -exec ln -s {} . \;
+        $ find /path/to/folder/whith/fastq.gz/files/ -type f -name '*.fastq.gz' -exec ln -s {} . \;

 ### 7. Analyses